thamaraiselvan315731/lazyloading/README.md

 ### Please click the Search icon for Search the Item.
 ### On loading the page will render and please scroll down to load the more data.

+## In mock Up image , Redline the Space between each row gap and col gap is too long for the Mobile Responsive.
+I given an common space between them.
+If you want to hot code the same image style which are mentioned in mockup guide, it will be not much expected. i tried and altered for mobile responsiveness.

+### I used redux store and custom hook for image loading while user scroll down to the end of the list.
+### I mention loading..., no more data at end for user interaction.

+### for redux state search, I used to filter with the coressponding substring(compare by lowercase) will be included on the every item data.

+### and font size is mentioned as 36 , its too big size for mobile responsive. so i alter it accordingly.